-V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
-(Core)
+V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) V.A.1.e).(1) This should include a review of the resident procedural experiences to ensure complete and accurate tracking in the ACGME Case Log System throughout the duration of residency education. ^(Core)

-V.A.1.f) The evaluations of a resident's performance must be

-accessible for review by the resident.
-(Core)